-- Some people are very comfortable caring for others but won’t or can’t allow themselves to take in loving behaviors from their partners.
+- Some people are comfortable caring for others but can’t allow themselves to take in love from a partner.

 - Often, people aren't able to take love in as adults due to childhood trauma.

-- A person who can't take love in can eventually learn to observe their feelings as they occur and choose to take a more transformative path.
+- A person can learn to observe their feelings as they occur and choose a transformative path.

 Most people seeking relationships are looking for true and lasting love.
 They want to find that special person who will meet their deepest expectations while loving them equally in return.
 When they try over and over, and can’t seem to find what they are looking for, they continue to work on self-improvement and try harder to understand the moving earthquake that is the dating playing field.